MichalPt/astro-mamagroup-web/README.md

 where you replace `XXX` with your (32-digit) token.

-You can still edit and send pull requests of your code even **without** having the `.env` file and generating the API access token.
-The `.env` file is included in the `.gitignore` file for security reasons but the access token that is actually used for building and deploying the website to Netlify is securely stored on GitHub as a *secret environment variable* of the project.
-To sum up, by skipping this voluntary step you just won't be able to locally preview the pages with lists of publications.
+> ***NOTE:*** You can still edit and send pull requests of your code even **without** having the `.env` file and generating the API access token.
+The `.env` file is included in the `.gitignore` file for security reasons but the access token that is actually used for building and deploying the website to Netlify is the one affiliated to me and my e-mail (MP).
+The token is securely stored on GitHub as a *secret environment variable* of the project.

+To sum up, by skipping this optional step you won't be able to locally preview the pages with lists of publications.
 But the deployed website will still work in this respect.

+> ***NOTE:*** In fact, just by hovering over links that directs to pages with the list of publications will result into an error.
+That is due to the *prefetch function* being enabled on most of the links to optimize page loading times and improve responsiveness.
+If the error occurs, you can just reload the page and beware of hovering over the particular link.

 <!-- ### Basic pnpm Commands